Basil Pesto

 - Combine basil, Parmesan, pine nuts, garlic and lemon juice in a food processor.

 - Pulse 2-3 times.
-Then, with the processor running, drizzle in the olive oil in a slow stream until emulsified.
+Then, with the processor running on low, drizzle in the olive oil in a slow stream until emulsified.

 - Scrape down sides if needed and pulse 1-2 more times to incorporate.